When Bigger is Worse: A Practitioner's Guide to Model Selection Under Data Scarcity: Introduction

 \section{Introduction}

 Deep learning progress in computer vision has been largely driven by scaling: larger models trained on larger datasets consistently push benchmark performance upward.
-This paradigm, formalized through scaling laws~\cite{kaplan2020scaling,hoffmann2022training}, has proven remarkably predictable in data-rich settings such as NLP and large-scale image classification~\cite{dosovitskiy2021image,zhai2022scaling}.
-The implicit assumption that more parameters and more data always help has become the default prior for model selection in computer vision.
+This paradigm, formalized through scaling laws~\citep{kaplan2020scaling,hoffmann2022training}, has proven remarkably predictable in data-rich settings such as natural language processing (NLP) and large-scale image classification~\citep{dosovitskiy2021image,zhai2022scaling}.
+Yet this predictability rests on the underlying assumption of data abundance.

 Earth observation (EO) challenges this assumption on two fronts.
-First, EO datasets are structurally data-scarce: annotation is expensive, requires domain expertise, and is geographically uneven~\cite{cheng2020remote}.
-Second, deployment in operational settings, e.g., in developing countries where most renewable energy growth will occur~\cite{iea2023world}, imposes hard compute constraints that make large models impractical regardless of their accuracy.
-In this regime, the relevant criterion is not raw performance but \textit{efficiency}: performance per unit of resource.
+First, EO datasets are structurally data-scarce: annotation is expensive, requires domain expertise, and is geographically uneven~\citep{cheng2020remote}.
+Second, deployment in operational settings, e.g., in developing countries where most renewable energy growth will occur~\citep{iea2023world}, imposes hard compute constraints that make large models impractical regardless of their accuracy.
+In this regime, the relevant criterion is not raw performance but \textit{efficiency}, i.e., the performance per unit of resource.
+Moreover, since pretrained representations provide no exploitable prior for domain-specific EO tasks~\citep{yosinski2014transferable}, larger models cannot rely on richer pretraining to compensate for data scarcity.

-Despite growing evidence that architectural innovation can match or exceed naive parameter scaling~\cite{tan2019efficientnet,frankle2018lottery,shi2024when}, and that smaller models outperform larger ones below certain data thresholds~\cite{brigato2021close}, no systematic analysis has jointly characterized the interplay between model size, dataset fraction, and input resolution in a data-scarce EO setting.
-Existing work addresses these dimensions in isolation --- resolution effects~\cite{shermeyer2019effects}, data-scarce regimes~\cite{brigato2021close}, or budget-aware detection~\cite{pardo2021baod} --- but their joint optimization under operational constraints remains an open question.
+Despite growing evidence that architectural innovation can match or exceed naive parameter scaling~\citep{tan2019efficientnet,frankle2018lottery,shi2024when,beyer2022better}, and that smaller models outperform larger ones below certain data thresholds~\citep{brigato2021close}, no systematic analysis has jointly characterized the interplay between model size, dataset fraction, and input resolution in a data-scarce EO setting.
+Existing work addresses these dimensions in isolation --- resolution effects~\citep{shermeyer2019effects}, data-scarce regimes~\citep{brigato2021close}, or budget-aware detection~\citep{pardo2021baod} --- but their joint optimization under operational constraints remains an open question.